vespa-engine/documentation/documentation/tutorials/blog-search.md

 In terms of data, Vespa operates with the notion of [documents](../documents.html).
 A document represents a single, searchable item in your system, e.g., a blog post, a photo, or a news article.
-Each document type must be defined in the Vespa configuration through a [search definition](../schemas.html).
-Think of a the document type in a schema as being similar to a table definition in a relational database; it consists of a set of fields, each with a given name, a specific type, and some optional properties.
+Each document type must be defined in the Vespa configuration through a [schema](../schemas.html).
+Think of a the document type in a schema as being similar to a table definition in a relational database - it consists of a set of fields, each with a given name, a specific type, and some optional properties.

 As an example, for this simple blog post search application, we could create the document type `blog_post` with the following fields: